robocorp/example-web-store-work-items/README.md

 - [`env-process-orders.json`](./devdata/env-process-orders.json): Points to the input for task `Load and Process All Orders`
 - [`env-split-orders.json`](./devdata/env-split-orders.json): Points to the input for task `Split orders file`

+By default the `env.json` is used by Robocorp Lab so the inputs and output paths defined there decide which input is used.
+You can edit that file change what you are testing.

-To control the used environment file in the command-line or Robocorp Lab Terminal you can run the following commands:
+To run specific tasks with specific inputs in the command-line or Robocorp Lab Terminal you can run the following commands:
 - Run `Split orders file` with test input:
   - `rcc task run -t "Split orders file" -e ./devdata/env-split-orders.json`
 - Run `Load and Process All Orders` with test input: